vitessio/website/content/en/docs/user-guides/user-management.md

 EOF
 ```

-Then we can load this into VTGate with:
+Then we can load this into VTGate with the additional commandline parameters:
 ```sh
 vtgate $(cat <<END_OF_COMMAND
     -mysql_auth_server_impl=static